South Bound Kenya Discover Safari

 Places to visit: Nairobi, Masai Mara, Lake Nakuru, Amboseli and Tsavo

-This safari takes you to the most famous reserve in Kenya.
+South Bound Kenya Discover Safari takes you to the most famous reserve in Kenya.
 This safari takes you to four of Kenya’s game sanctuaries – with a different experience at each.
 You start off with Masai Mara, Kenya’s most famous and finest game sanctuary.
 The Mara offers wildlife in such variety and abundance that it is difficult to believe: over 450 species of animals have been recorded here.

 Then to Lake Nakuru national Park.
 After Lake Nakuru then proceed to Amboseli, which sits on the lower slopes of mighty Mount Kilimanjaro – Africa’s highest.
 The animal pictures arising against the dramatic backdrop of the mountain will thrill the photography enthusiast.
 You end up at Tsavo West, where you see elephants, crocodiles, vervet monkeys, antelope, baboons, giraffes, hippos and lions.
 The park is a marvel in terms of geo-physical character and plant diversity.